em54art/photo-practice/README.md

 # photo-practice

-click py for code
+Click py for code.

-colorsave txt file is no longer needed for the code to work
+Colorsave txt file is no longer needed for the code to work.